betaflight/betaflight.com/docs/wiki/guides/archive/Gyro-And-Dterm-Filtering-Recommendations-3-1.md

 If you are experimenting with PT1 only low pass and minimal notch setups, this is what I would do:

 Set both gyro and D to PT1 at about 100, disable all notch filters except just one.
-Measure your prop resonance, and set that single gyro notch at the prop resonance point, low side 25% below centre point, and check that the quad flies OK.
+Measure your prop resonance, and set that single gyro notch at the prop resonance point, low side 25% below center point, and check that the quad flies OK.

 If the motors are too hot, my next step, rather than adding notches, would be to shift to biquad on D, since in nearly every log I've seen with broad motor noise, heat is mostly generated by D amplification at higher frequencies, and a biquad on D is the most effective method for dealing with this problem.